apigee/api-platform-samples/README.md

-This directory will contain samples for the Apigee API Platform.
+This directory contains samples for the Apigee API Platform.